meroton/docs/docs/improved-chroot-in-buildbarn/implementing-unmountat.md

 ## Move mount

-We try the given examples (redacted):
+We try the given examples:

     EXAMPLES
     The move_mount ()function can be used like the following: